Merry we meet - Merry we meet - Merry we meet

 He began to publish a forthright and cutting satirical newspaper called

 “The North Briton”, in which he vigorously attacked Bute and his

 damage to the government and although he had originally refrained from

-originally refrained from slandering the order, he began to attack the monks in a series of writings and
+slandering the Order, he began to attack the monks in a series of writings and

-the order decided to silence their former brother, Wilkes himself provided the means to do it.
+silence their former brother, Wilkes himself provided the means to do it.

-a devoted monk he had collaborated with another member
+During his time as a devoted monk he had collaborated with another member

 Essay of Man” entitled “An Essay on Woman”.

 of Lords, they condemned

+it as a scurrilous piece of libelous obscenity.
 Wilkes was forced to flee to France and for the time

 being his political career was finished.
 Lord

 Sandwich had had his revenge.

-In 1765 the construction of the Mausoleum Monument beside the church of St Lawrence was completed.
-This was a hexagonal structure with 12 Tuscan columns based on the Emperor Constantine’s “Triumphal Arch” in Rome and Rabelais’ fictional “Abbey of Thélème” (Sir Francis had two copies of Rabelais’ works, one in French and one in English).
+In 1765 the construction of the Mausoleum Monument beside the Church of St Lawrence was completed.
+This was a hexagonal structure with 12 Tuscan columns based on the Emperor Constantine’s “Triumphal Arch” in Rome and Rabelais’ fictional Abbey of Thélème (Sir Francis had two copies of Rabelais’ works, one in French and one in English).
 The six-sided shape could also be a reference to the Cabala, its sixth emanation being the “Sephiroth”, representing the divine force that impels life to continue symbolized by the Sun.
-The catalogue of Sir Francis’ library included a copy of “Conjectura Cabalistica”, published by Henry More in 1653.
+The catalogue of Sir Francis’ library included a copy of “Conjectura Cabalistica”, published by “Henry More” in 1653.

-The Mausoleum Monument
+The Dashwood Mausoleum Monument

 In 1766 Sir

 office he would hold for the rest of his life.

 During which time he established the penny post in Dublin and

 experimented with fast mail deliveries between towns.

-between towns.
-After the
+After the Wilkes

 the public scrutiny to which it had been subjected.